Like the ABC’s, except you stop off at B and save money…

 United Airlines has threatened to go after people who “skip lag” their flights, and now Lufthansa has done the same.
 This is virtually impossible to enforce in real life, and really just a big, giant “loudest person in the room” tactic, but it raises important points.

 You never tell someone you’re skip lagging, and ideally, you don’t do it every time.
 Airlines in their T&C’s have the right to shut down your frequent flyer account if you do, and United says they want to go after you personally, even your credit.
 For reference, the person who was threatened by United had done this 38 times already.
-Cool United, more good press, fewer travelers to deal with.
+Cool United, more good press, fewer travellers to deal with.
 Enjoy.

 If you have a frequent flyer account with lots of miles and elite status, you take a risk “skip lagging” while hoping to earn points from the flights.
 In the history of the universe, like 5 people have had issues and had their accounts closed.
 If you, like most people, don’t have a big hefty frequent flyer account – you can just sit back, relax and enjoy the biscoff crackers.
 For 98% of travelers, there’s nothing to worry about.
 Most people (including this guy) have skiplagged their way around the world for years, earning points, elite status and all sorts of perks without issue.